 The 2017-2018 school year was the initial year that this idea will be promoted to all grade levels.

-Therefore, the 2018-2019 collection of service hours began at the close of last year's deadline.
-Students can track their service projects and log hours starting from Monday, June 11, 2018.
-All service hours must be turned in by the close of business on Friday, June 7, 2019.
+The 2019-2020 collection of service hours began at the close of last year's deadline (Friday, June 7, 2019).
+Students can track their service projects and log hours beginning with the date of Saturday, June 8, 2019.
+All service hours must be turned in by the close of business on Friday, May 15, 2020.

 Each school will have a contact person for service learning.
 Those individuals are listed below with email addresses linked.